Traditions Define the Radford Experience

 A celebratory dinner for the senior class and their families, where seniors are presented with their gold lapel pins.
 It is also when the May Fete Court is announced.

 Ladies of Radford, young and old, celebrate this time-tested tradition in Old Residence, Radford’s original school grounds.
-A variety of unique treats and tea are enjoyed by all.
+All enjoy a variety of unique treats and tea.

 Every May, the entire school gathers together to celebrate the senior class one last time before graduation.
 Each senior is escorted on stage by their parents, and the May Fete Queen is officially presented to the school.
 The senior class girls perform the traditional May Pole dance, and grades Pre-K through 11th each dance as a gift to the senior class.